prebid/prebid.github.io/prebid-mobile/modules/rendering/modules-rendering.md

 Rendering API supports two integration scenarios:

-* **Pure In-App Bidding** With in-app bidding, no Primay Ad Server is used.
-The module renders the winning bid immediately when it is available.
+* **Custom or No mediation** when no Primay Ad Server is used.
+The SDK renders the winning bid immediately when it is available.
 * **Using a Primary Ad Server** Prebid SDK detects when a Prebid line item wins on the ad server and renders the cached bid in the owned Web view or Video view.

 In both scenarios, Prebid SDK leverages Prebid Server for demand.
 Below are the processes for both In-App and Primary Ad Server modes:

-### Pure In-App Bidding
+### Custom In-App Bidding

 ![In-App Rendering](/assets/images/prebid-mobile/modules/rendering/Prebid-In-App-Bidding-Overview-Pure-Prebid.png)